-While UMKC and the University of Missouri system influence Berkley in a broad sense, the School of Education has a much more deliberate and direct influence on our program.
-Berkley is a program of the School of Education and the Sr. Director reports to the Dean of Education.
+While UMKC and the University of Missouri system influence Berkley in a broad sense, the School of Education, Social Work, and Psychological Sciences (SESWPS) has a much more deliberate and direct influence on our program.
+Berkley is a program of SESWPS and the Sr.

+Director reports to the Dean.
 Berkley's purpose, a learning laboratory dedicated to reflecting state-of-the-art practices in working with children, families, and other adults, was established by the School of Education Early Childhood Program in 1993.
 For more detailed information visit the School of Education website www.umkc.edu/education and see the section, School of Education, in this handbook.